 Located at Brewer High School, four outdoor lighted tennis courts are available for public use.

 Completed in 1998, this park is located next to the Penobscot Bridge and provides excellent vistas of the river.
-It has a sheltered picnic table and benches.

 The former Washington Street School complex has been renamed and has been renovated into a multi use recreational facility that features two new little league fields, a multipurpose athletic field, 1/3 mile paved walking path, new playground, paved parking lot, and other amenities.
 The project now only needs a few minor landscaping improvements.
 Funding for this project has been made possible by Eastern Maine Healthcare Systems, City of Brewer, and a matching grant from the Land & Water Conservation Fund.